 The trading and settlement practices of some of the stock exchanges or markets on which a relevant Sub-Fund may invest may not be the same as those in more developed markets, which may increase settlement risk, market failure and/or result in delays in realising investments made by a Sub-Fund.
 Those exchanges and markets may also have substantially less volume and generally be less liquid than those in more developed markets.
 In addition, a Sub-Fund will be exposed to credit risk on parties with whom it trades and will bear the risk of settlement default.
 The Depositary may be instructed by the Fund to settle transactions on a delivery free of payment basis where the Fund believes and the Depositary agrees that this form of settlement is common market practice.
-Shareholders should be aware, however, that this may result in a loss to a relevant Sub-Fund or to the shareholders for such a loss.
+Shareholders should be aware, however, that this may result in a loss to a relevant Sub-Fund if a transaction fails to settle and the Depositary will not be liable to the relevant Sub-Fund or to the shareholders for such a loss.